ArcanaFramework/frametree/docs/source/frame_sets.rst

 * **location** - the location of the weather station

-These "axes", and combinations thereof, form the "row frequencies" of the frames in the frameset, with one frame per frequency.
+These "axes", and combinations thereof, form the "row frequencies" of the frames in the frameset.
+There is considered to be one frame in the set per row frequency.
 Different types of acquisitions or metrics form the columns of the data frames.
-For example, the "per-session" frequency in a clinical imaging dataset is a combination of the three bases, *group*, *member* and *visit*, and the corresponding frame has columns corresponding to the different imaging acquisitions, e.g. 'T1-weighted MRI' or'functional MRI'.
+For example, the "per-session" frequency in a clinical imaging dataset is a combination of the three bases, *group*, *member* and *visit*, and the corresponding frame has columns corresponding to the different imaging acquisitions, e.g. 'T1-weighted MRI' or 'functional MRI'.
 Whereas, social economic status and genetic data are constant per subject so would correspond to columns in the "per subject" (group + membership ID) data frame.